 I have been lucky to live in San Diego and experience so many bars serving up fantastic cocktails.
 This post initially started as a section of my San Diego weekend itinerary, but I quickly realized I needed to dedicate a whole post to the best bars in San Diego.
 The city is also filled with craft breweries and distilleries making our favorite libations onsite.
 Whether you’re looking for a trendy roof top bar or want to have a beer on the beach, San Diego has something for you.

-*Please note that some bars might be temporarily closed or have limited seating based on local guidance.*
+*This post was updated in May 2021 as unfortunately some bars have permanently closed.
+Please note that some bars might have limited seating and/or adjusted hours of operation based on local guidance.*

 Tucked away behind Craft & Commerce in Little Italy, False Idol is a (not-so-secret) secret tiki bar serving an array of unique tropical cocktails.
 With traditional Polynesian decor and a waterfall feature, you won’t feel like you’re in San Diego after a few Singapore Slings.

 Polite Provisions is one of the most popular craft cocktail spots in San Diego so expect a line in the evenings.
 If you’re in town around Christmas, you have to stop in to see the elaborate decorations and equally elaborate holiday themed concoctions.

 Bali Hai has been serving cocktails from their massive Tiki temple on Shelter Island since the 1950s.
 They’re most famous for their flammable Mai Tai, I mean “no juice added” Mai Tai.
 Apparently they have sold over 2.6 million (don’t take my word for it – their website has a counter!), which is both astonishing and mildly alarming.